 - United States of America

-In other words, medical devices and IVDs approved by Regulatory Agencies from these countries are eligible for the equivalency agreement and would benefit with a 30 days working day revision period upon submission of the documents.
+In other words, medical devices and IVDs approved by Regulatory Agencies from these countries are eligible for the equivalency agreement and would benefit from a 30 days working day revision period following submission.

-The agreement officially takes effect in the first week of September 2025, making this a crucial period for medical device industry stakeholders seeking to leverage regulatory efficiencies in Mexico.
-During this period, further instruments related to this agreement are expected to be published.
-We will be notifying you through our webpage and newsletter.
+The agreement officially goes into effect on August 29, 2025, making this a crucial period for medical device industry stakeholders seeking to leverage regulatory efficiencies in Mexico.

 If you have questions or comments regarding this new equivalency agreement, feel free to contact Veraque .
 You can also subscribe to our LinkedIn newsletter to stay connected, and ensure you never miss regulatory insights.